top of page

 The two most popular brands of LPG heaters on the market are Propex and Truma.
 Truma is a bigger company than Propex and is the more expensive of the two brands.

-The Truma Varioheat eco is a similar heater to the Propex HS2000 in many ways.
-They are both thermostatically controlled 12v LPG campervan heaters.
-However the Truma varioheat is a more powerful heater (and accordingly more expensive).
+The Truma Varioheat Eco is a similar heater to the Propex HS2000 in many ways.
+They are both thermostatically controlled 12V LPG campervan heaters.
+However, the Truma Varioheat is a more powerful heater with an accordingly higher price.

-The Truma varioheat has two blow settings, high and low), whereas the Propex HS2000 has just one setting.
-The Truma varioheat (high) has an air throughput of 90CFM, whereas the Propex has an air throughput of 60CFM.
+The Truma Varioheat has two blow settings, whereas the Propex HS2000 has just one setting.
+The Truma Varioheat has an air throughput of 90CFM on the high setting, whereas the Propex has an air throughput of 60CFM.

-However, the extra heat and air throughput comes with more electricity usage.
-The Propex draws 1.4a, whereas the Truma draws 2.75a - that is a sizeable difference.
+The extra heat and air throughput comes with more electricity usage.
+The Propex draws 1.4A, whereas the Truma draws 2.75A; a sizeable difference.

-In a nutshell, the Truma heater is probably a better heater, but it is a lot more expensive.
-The Truma also takes twice as much electricity to run.
+In a nutshell, the Truma heater is probably a better heater, but it is a lot more expensive and uses up to twice as much electricity to run.

 LPG heater vs Diesel heater

-Time to warm up: Diesel heater takes longer to warm up than LPG
+Time to warm up: A diesel heater takes longer to warm up than an LPG heater.

-Altitude: LPG functions better at altitude (>1500m) than diesel
+Altitude: LPG functions better at altitudes above 1500m than diesel.

-Power consumption: Propex heater takes less electricity to run than a diesel heater
+Power consumption: A Propex heater takes slightly less electricity to run than a diesel heater.

 Propex HS2000 Installation

-In this guide we will only look at the Propex HS2000 (ebay) installation.
-To find out more about campervan gas installations, including gas bottles, regulators, gas lockers, piping, regulations, and more, I suggest you read this guide on campervan gas installations first.
+In this guide we will only look at the Propex HS2000, found here on eBay.
+To find out more about campervan gas installations, including gas bottles, regulators, gas lockers, piping, regulations, and more, I suggest you read our guide on campervan gas installations first.

 These are the steps you should follow to install a Propex heater: